mitre/stockpile/docs/Exfiltration-How-Tos.md

 automatically become owned by the destination bucket owner, who will then have full control of the transferred objects.

 ## The Fact Source
-CALDERA uses **facts** in its operations to collect and act upon information of import.
+Caldera uses **facts** in its operations to collect and act upon information of import.
 For more general information, see the [docs](https://caldera.readthedocs.io/en/latest/Basic-Usage.html#facts).
 To aid in exfiltration testing, Stockpile contains a fact source for basic testing with the various facts consumed by the abilities listed above (data/sources/2ccb822c-088a-4664-8976-91be8879bc1d).
-Note that this **does not** include all facts used by other exfiltration abilities in CALDERA, such as those offered by the Atomic plugin.
+Note that this **does not** include all facts used by other exfiltration abilities in Caldera, such as those offered by the Atomic plugin.

 Most of the fact source is commented-out by default excepting the search and stage ability.
 To plan an operation,